Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 An owner who discovers a compliance failure after the fact should speak with counsel before taking the firearm anywhere or making any statement to police or licensing officials.
 Walking an unserialized frame into a police station to ask what to do creates a documented admission of the completed offense.
 In most cases the violation can still be cured, and cured compliance is the strongest card at the hearing that follows, but the sequence in which it is cured matters, and that sequence is something to plan with counsel rather than improvise at a service window.

 If a summons or show cause notice has already arrived, the case is at its most containable point and also its most dangerous one for the unrepresented.
 Anything said at the hearing can be used later if a complaint issues.
 See I Received a Show Cause Notice in Massachusetts.
 What Do I Do?
+For quick answers to the questions owners ask most often about the process, the Massachusetts clerk-magistrate hearing FAQ collects them in one place.

 Why These Cases Start at the Clerk-Magistrate Hearing